vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/nsx/Get-NsxEdgeCluster.md

 Get-NsxtEdgeCluster
 ```

-This example returns any NSX Edge Clusters
+This example returns any NSX Edge Clusters.

 ### Example 2